DeKalb County, Georgia

 DeKalb County (/dəˈkæb/ də-KAB, /diːˈ-/ dee--) is located in the north central portion of the U.S. state of Georgia.
 As of the 2020 census, the population was 764,382, making it Georgia's fourth-most populous county.
 Its county seat is Decatur.

-DeKalb County is included in the Atlanta metropolitan area.
+DeKalb County is a core county of the Atlanta metropolitan area.
 It contains roughly 10% of the city of Atlanta (the other 90% lies in Fulton County).
 Stonecrest is the largest city that is entirely within the county.
 DeKalb is primarily a suburban county.

 In recent years, some communities in North DeKalb have incorporated, following a trend in other suburban areas around Metro Atlanta.
 Stonecrest, Dunwoody and Brookhaven are now the largest cities that are entirely contained within the county.